Reference ROM Specification

 - Check the MCI

-RESET_REASONregister for MCU status (it should be in cold boot mode) - Initialize I3C registers according to the initialization sequence.
+RESET_REASONregister for MCU status (it should be in cold boot mode) - Initialize I3C recovery interface.
+For AXI bypass boot, only the recovery interface initialization is required; basic I3C initialization can be skipped.

 - Read Caliptra SoC